 So much information out there that is misleading.
 One antenna manufactured from China who's antenna is sold under many names claims a whopping 150 mile range.
 This antenna doesn't come close to living up to its claims.
 People buy it because of this outrages claim only to be disappointed.
 Avoid antennas that make unrealistic claims.

 No doubt there are a few areas in the U.S. where reception conditions are near perfect and it's not uncommon to receive signals from 100 + miles away.
 This is very rare and is the result of wide open flat terrain creating an excellent line of sight from the transmitting antenna to receiving antenna.
 There are some areas in the U.S. where our customer's have reported 185 mile range using the HD Stacker but this in not common it's rare.

 The HD Stacker has a average reception range of 80 to 100 miles over very favorable terrain.
 Semi obstructed terrain (Some hills and trees) 60 to 80 miles and very poor terrain (very dense trees-forest and or hills) 45 miles.
 Any claim that states antenna range greater than this is very misleading and in most cases is a downright lie.
 Truthfully 100 miles is pushing it no matter what antenna is in use.
 See: TV Antenna Range.

 The problem for honest antenna dealers is when stating real antenna range we look bad.
 There's no standardized test to determine antenna range and nearly every location varies.
 This means you can make just about any claim when referring to antenna range.
 In other words, I could say the Stacker range is 200 miles and get away with it.

 The bottom line is this.
-I created the HD Stacker antenna and am very proud of the performance it provides for our customer's.
+I'm very proud of the performance the HD Stacker provides for our customer's.
 The emails I receive everyday verifies to me just how good the Stacker works.